Covered Entities need Business Associates for HIPAA Compliance Regulations.

 The actions (or inactions) of Business Associates can pose serious financial and reputational risks to a Covered Entity, so these partnerships should be closely managed.
 Framework for a proactive Business Associate Compliance Program includes a complex series of policies, procedures, and contractual requirements governing permitted and required uses and disclosures of PHI, the use of appropriate safeguards, and assurances concerning an agent’s use and protection of PHI.
 It can be a challenging undertaking – consider hiring professional compliance experts to help you navigate the process.

-Learn how BlueOrange Compliance can help turn HIPAA complexity into HIPAA compliance, request a free consult.
+Learn how BlueOrange Compliance can help turn HIPAA complexity into HIPAA compliance.